mucahitdemir/STM32L0-LowPowerMCU-examples/README.md

 # STM32L0-LowPowerMCU-examples
 ![image](https://user-images.githubusercontent.com/43001724/173546983-dee75793-f381-4e63-9514-854ce17e5187.png)

+On these examples, I will also use **cppcheck** testing tool for static code analysis.
+Cppcheck is a static analysis tool for C/C++ code.
+It provides unique code analysis to detect bugs and focuses on detecting undefined behaviour and dangerous coding constructs.
+The goal is to have very few false positives.
+Cppcheck is designed to be able to analyze your C/C++ code even if it has non-standard syntax (common in embedded projects).
+Link:https://sourceforge.net/p/cppcheck/wiki/Home/

 ## Step motor control with ULN2003A Motor Driver
 In the first example, a step motor is controlled by an stm32f4xx discovery.
 I could not drive the motor with low power MCU due to low ampere I presume.